 Kati: So many places and countries.
-In Morocco, in a dream like arabic palace, the desert as the moon rose and also with the homeless children in the Medinas of Marrakesh.
-In Spain the most memorable performances have been in the Gran teatros de Huelva, Cordoba and Seville!
+In Morocco, in a dream like arabic palace, on the desert as the moon rose.
+Then being able to contrast this with a project in the Medinas of Marrakesh with the homeless children here.
+In Spain the most memorable performances have been in the Gran Teatros de Huelva, Cordoba and Seville!
 But I am also in love with our small authentic tablao in Triana, Flamencoesencia in T de Triana.

 8. As a flamenco dancer that introduces visitors to the world of flamenco, What has been your most memorable tour and why?